Cura : Care Beyond Boundaries Logo

 • Quiet surroundings that support rest

-If possible travel with a trusted companion who can help carry bags, listen during consultations and watch for changes in how you feel.
-If you must travel alone, plan daily check ins with someone at home and share your schedule with them.
+If possible, travel with a trusted companion who can help carry bags, listen during consultations and notice changes in how you feel.
+If you travel alone, plan daily check-ins with someone at home and share your schedule with them.

-Clear communication is one of the strongest safety tools for international patients.
-Before you travel ask which language your team uses most and whether translators are available.
+Clear communication is one of the most important parts of international patient support.
+Before you travel, ask which language your team uses most and whether translation support is available.

 Questions that can help include:

-• Who will be my main contact person before and after surgery
+• Who will be my main contact person before and after treatment?

-Write answers in your notebook or notes app so you can review them with a calm mind later.
+Write the answers in your notebook or notes app so you can review them calmly later.

-Most patients travel and recover without serious problems but every procedure carries some risk.
-Your doctors should explain what normal recovery looks like for your specific treatment.
-At the same time it is important to know general warning signs that mean you should seek urgent help.
+Many patients travel and recover without serious problems, but every procedure carries some risk.
+Your doctors should explain what normal recovery may look like for your specific treatment.
+It is also important to understand general warning signs that need urgent medical attention.

 • Sudden chest pain or trouble breathing